Atlantic coast of Donegal in North-West Ireland

-Croaghacullion is a traditional Donegal coastal cottage that enjoys a remarkable secluded position overlooking Lougheraherk (lake) in this, the most traditional and picturesque part of Ireland.
+The Escape is a traditional Donegal coastal cottage that enjoys a remarkable secluded position overlooking Lougheraherk (lake) in this, the most traditional and picturesque part of Ireland, at Glencolmcille.
+You'll find more 'Blue Flag' beaches here than in any other part of the country.
 The cottage sits in the heart of the Irish-speaking Gaeltacht in what is probably the most traditional area of Ireland.
 You can walk down to the beach from the cottage and you're unlikely to see another tourist, maybe just a lobster fisherman or one of the friendly, farmer neighbours.
+If you enjoy climbing you're staying in he nearest cottage to this secluded bay.
 See more photos of this Donegal cottage.
 Just sitting on the bench in front can be lovely - you can usually hear the waves from the other side of the mountain.

 Although the cottage is private, and secluded, within a 15 minute drive you have a choice of two villages with great pubs, a Folk Village museum, shops, craft-galleries and cafe/restaurants.
 The cottage is one of a number of mostly traditional properties dotted around the lake, and Mary the housekeeper will surely invite you in for tea at her farm some 200 yards down the valley.

 Considering a two-centre holiday?
 You may want to stay at one of our other Irish cottages en-route - thatched Geaglum and eco-conversion An Teach Eile.
 Or if driving over from UK we have a number of beautiful properties near to Fishguard and Holyhead in Wales.